Thaua: History

 It is often claimed in popular literature, following a conjecture by the amateur historian Kenneth McIntyre in 1977, that the ruins of an old stone building at Bittangabee Bay represents the remains of a 16th-century Portuguese fort, testifying to the putative Portuguese priority in the discovery of Australia.
 For McIntyre it was a wintering place erected by Cristóvão de Mendonça as he made his imagined way back up the coast from Corio Bay.
 The ruin actually is what is left of a structure partially raised, but left unfinished, dating to the 1840s.

 The area where people speaking Thua language was recorded as around the Twofold Bay area of the South Coast of New South Wales.

-Twofold Bay was an important area for the whaling industry where the local Aboriginal people quickly gained employment not only as crewmen and oarsmen, but also as harpooners.
+Twofold Bay was an important area for the whaling industry where the local Aboriginal people quickly gained employment.
+Their keen eyesight made them sought after as lookouts at high points on the coast as they could see whale spouts far out at sea without the aid of a telescope.
+They also served as oarsmen and harpooners on whaleboats and assisted in the processing of the whales.
 Contemporary writers commented favourably on their industriousness, and, unlike natives working on pastoral leases, they were given parts of the catch, cash and food in exchange for their labour.
 The area nearby, at Snug Point near Eden, had been taken up by Alexander, George and Peter Imlay, who employed local people.
-On arriving in Australia, the Scottish immigrant and pastoralist Benjamin Boyd squattered land in the area, and became an entrepreneur in the Twofold Bay whaling industry.
+On arriving in Australia, the Scottish immigrant and pastoralist Benjamin Boyd squatted on land in the area, and became an entrepreneur in the Twofold Bay whaling industry.
 His companion on the voyage out, the painter Oswald Brierly remarked admiringly of the prowess, of both native men and women, in handling whaling boats there.